 Courses typically consist of a minimum of 12 contact hours, and normally meet for 2 hours once a week for 6 weeks.
 Please suggest other formats such as a shorter class if it would suit your schedule better.
 Courses are usually taught at the Liberal Arts Studies/Lifelong Learning space in the Brookstown Mill complex in downtown Winston-Salem.
 We conduct classes during the daytime hours from 10 a.m. to 5 p.m. but we do offer the occasional evening class beginning at 6 p.m.

-Please note: Due to the current pandemic our in-person class sizes are reduced to no more than 24 to allow for better social distancing.
-Masks are required for all.
+Please note: Due to the current pandemic our in-person class sizes are reduced to allow for better social distancing.
 Some courses are continuing to be taught via ZOOM.
 Online classes are typically for 90 minutes due zoom fatigue.
 Contact us if you wish to discuss this current teaching format.